douglasgreen/news/2025/reports/executive_orders/en.md

-Summarize and explain this U.S. presidential executive order using simple English in 1-3 paragraphs:

 ## President Trump Announces Cabinet and Cabinet Level Appointments (Presidential Actions January 20, 2025)

 President Trump has announced a list of individuals he is nominating for key positions in his Cabinet and other high-level roles.
 These nominations include Scott Bessent for Secretary of the Treasury, Pamela Bondi for Attorney General, and Marco Rubio for Secretary of State, among others.
 Each nominee is from a different state and will need to be confirmed by the Senate before officially taking on their roles.